Advice

 How much do electric car charging points cost?

-You can price up a charge using the cost per kilowatt hour (kWh).
-Rapid charging points are usually the most expensive, costing £6 to £7 for around 100 miles of range (but only taking 30 minutes to get that).
-Slow and fast charging points usually cost less and charging from home can be incredibly cheap.
-A couple of network providers may charge additional fees, so keep an eye out for things like: • One-off registration fee, which is normally around £10 or £20 • Monthly subscription fee • Connection fee, which can be between 50p to £3 There may also be a cost per hour to charge, which is primarily used to discourage people leaving their cars plugged in all day.
-Some charging points, like Zero Carbon World’s, are free to use.
+A couple of network providers may charge additional fees, so keep an eye out for things like: • A one-off registration fee, which is normally around £10 or £20 • A monthly subscription fee • A connection fee, which can be between 50p to £3 There may also be a cost per hour to charge, which is primarily used to discourage people leaving their cars plugged in all day.
+So, make sure to check how long you are allowed to stay and whether there are any additional parking charges.

 National and regional charging networks